ggold7046/tutorials/CONTRIBUTING.md

 Add a thumbnail to the [`_static/img/thumbnails/cropped`](https://github.com/pytorch/tutorials/tree/master/_static/img/thumbnails/cropped) directory.
-Images that render the best are square--that is, they have equal `x` and `y` dimensions--and also have high resolution.
+Images that render the best are square--that is, they have equal `x` and `y` dimensions--and also have a high resolution.
 [Here is an example](https://github.com/pytorch/tutorials/blob/master/_static/img/thumbnails/cropped/loading-data.PNG).

 ## `toctree` ##

 1. Add your tutorial under the corresponding toctree (also in `index.rst`).
-For example, if you are adding a tutorial that demonstrates the PyTorch ability to process images or video, add it under `Image and Video`:
+For example, if you are adding a tutorial that demonstrates PyTorch's ability to process images or video, add it under `Image and Video`:

 ```